 Collecting the right information will enable you to come prepared to your first meeting with a property manager.
 If you bring up issues you know the property manager is dealing with, they will be more likely to trust you when you’ve proven you know their pain points.

 Most of that information will come from actually conducting an official property walk, but there are a few extra things you can do to figure out what kind of information you should be looking for without needing the direct help of the property manager.

-Before you meet with the property manager, do some research on their property and where it’s located.
+Before you meet with the property manager, do some research and conduct a simple security risk assessment on their property and where it’s located.
 A simple search on the internet can show you crime trends by zip code.
 If you want to find current and former resident complaints about a specific property, check out review sites like this one.

 Talk to Residents & Vendors

 Residents are not shy about property complaints.
 Just by putting on a friendly face and asking the right questions, a handful of dissatisfied residents can tell you everything you need to know about a property’s problems (just make sure you clear this with the property manager first).

 Vendors are the same.
 Maintenance crews and even existing security officers will open right up about problems they see - and even how they might fix them - if you show the right amount of interest.

 One of the easiest ways to learn about the property is to act as a prospective tenant.
 Coordinate with the property manager to have someone show you around as if you are looking to move into the property.